-One of the most vibrant jazz events in Florida, Jacksonville Jazz Festival is held during the Memorial Day Weekend in downtown Jacksonville.
+One of the most vibrant jazz events in Florida, Jacksonville Jazz Festival is held during Memorial Day Weekend in downtown Jacksonville.
 The admission to open-air concerts and performances is free of charge.

-The festival, which has been held since 1979, has hosted such performers as Natalie Cole, Greg Adams, Miles Davies, Karrin Allyson, Patti Austin, Count Basie Orchestra, David Benoit, George Benson, Chris Botti, Buddy Guy, Michael Bublé, Chick Corea, Robert Cray, Bela Fleck and the Flecktones, Dizzy Gillespie, and Herbie Hancock.
+The festival, which has been held since 1979, has hosted such performers as Natalie Cole, Greg Adams, Miles Davis, Karrin Allyson, Patti Austin, Count Basie Orchestra, David Benoit, George Benson, Chris Botti, Buddy Guy, Michael Bublé, Chick Corea, Robert Cray, Bela Fleck and the Flecktones, Dizzy Gillespie, and Herbie Hancock.

 The festival also set up Jazz Marketplace in downtown Jacksonville: arts and crafts fair for musicians and various creators, with artwork ranging from clay, fiber, and glass to digital and mixed media.